leandigo/django-oneall/README.rst

 This is a fork of `leandigo/django-oneall`_ with the following changes:

 - **Python 3!** The modules I've forked from are Python 2 only.
-  I could've just futurized instead, but I find it pollutes the code too much, and I actually want to help motivating the switch away from Py2.
+  I could have just futurized_ instead, but I find it pollutes the code too much, and I actually want to help motivating the switch away from Py2.
 - **Merged requisite OneAll support into the module,** leaving Django support as an optional component of the module.